hivesolutions/netius/doc/advanced.md

 * `HelloServer (CHILDREN=4 PORT=9090 python -m netius.extra.hello)` - 29.6 K req/sec
 * `HelloServer PyPy (CHILDREN=4 PORT=9090 pypy -m netius.extra.hello)` - 170.7 K req/sec

-These values have been verified for commit #38eab1f running in Python 2.7.11.

-The results are a result of executing the benchmark on `servidor4.hive`.

 ### h2Load Benchmark

 To install `h2load` run `scu install nghttp2`.